My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 The ironic situation produces many hilarious moments thanks to the veteran actors.

-Kim Soo-ro's comic abilities, which he demonstrated in his previous works "A Bold Family" ("Super Family"), "S Diary" and "Vampire Cop Ricky", also work in this film.
+Kim Soo-ro's comic abilities, which he demonstrated in his previous works "A Bold Family", "S Diary" and "Vampire Cop Ricky", also work in this film.

 The film takes an unexpected turn after the first half and sends the audience in a totally different direction.
 What awaits them is a tragic story with a predictable and instructive lesson.